Murder of Abraham Shakespeare: Investigation

 Before police found Shakespeare's body, Moore said Shakespeare had decided to leave town and had gone to Texas, Jamaica, Puerto Rico, or Orlando, Florida, or was sick in a hospital.
 Moore also said that Shakespeare was tired of people asking him for money, so she helped him leave town.
-After police found his body under a concrete slab, in the backyard of the home she put in her boyfriend's name, Moore told police different versions of what happened to Shakespeare.
-Moore in turn blamed drug dealers, a lawyer and her 14-year-old son.
-She later said she killed Shakespeare in self-defence.
-Soon after the disappearance of Shakespeare, Moore, who was living in Shakespeare's house, kept using his cell phone and sending text messages to his friends and relatives, pretending she was Shakespeare.
+After police found his body under a concrete slab, in the backyard of the home she put in her boyfriend's name, Moore told police different versions of what happened to Shakespeare, blaming drug dealers, a lawyer, and her 14-year-old son.
+She later said she killed Shakespeare in self-defense.
+After Shakespeare's disappearance, Moore, who was living in his house, kept using his cell phone and sending text messages to his friends and relatives, pretending she was Shakespeare.
 Recipients thought they did not sound like him and were suspicious because Shakespeare was illiterate.
 When people texted Shakespeare's phone back with questions that could not be answered by Moore, no response was given.

-During the same time that Moore was trying to make it appear as though Shakespeare was alive, she tried to find a person who would take the blame for Shakespeare's death for fifty thousand dollars.
+During the same time that Moore was trying to make it appear as though Shakespeare was alive, she tried to find a person who would take the blame for Shakespeare's death for $50,000.
 She also offered to pay someone to dig up and move Shakespeare's body to another location.
-Property records show that Moore's company, American Medical Professionals, bought Shakespeare's house.
+Property records showed that Moore's company, American Medical Professionals, bought Shakespeare's house.
 Moore told investigators she paid Shakespeare $655,000 for his home and paid $185,000 for outstanding loans (which were actually worth much more) to others; however, there is no evidence showing she paid Shakespeare anything.
 Moore offered the mother of one of Shakespeare's two sons a $200,000 home if she would lie to detectives and tell them she had seen him recently.
 She also paid $5,000 to a relative of Shakespeare's to give his mother a birthday card and imply it was from him.

 Through the investigation of Moore, it was learned that she had once staged a scene to fraudulently keep a vehicle which was in danger of being repossessed after falling behind on the payments.
 She had someone store the car in a garage and then pretended she was kidnapped, sexually assaulted and carjacked.
 Investigators claimed she taped her own wrists and threw herself from someone else's car.
 She even took a rape exam.
 She later pleaded no contest to the charge and received probation.